idaholab/moose/modules/solid_mechanics/doc/content/source/materials/lagrangian/ComputeLagrangianObjectiveStress.md

 during the large rotations, which in turn requires a smaller time step to accurately resolve the material deformation itself.
 However, this example does illustrate one of the shortcomings of this particular implementation of objective integration.
-Note this is not a generic shortcoming of objective rates, other integration approaches can achieve exact rotational kinematics regardless of the time increment, including one of the options in the base tensor mechanics kernels [!cite](rashid1993incremental).
+Note this is not a generic shortcoming of objective rates, other integration approaches can achieve exact rotational kinematics regardless of the time increment, including one of the options in the base solid mechanics kernels [!cite](rashid1993incremental).

 ### Large shears